zowe/docs-site/docs/troubleshoot/app-framework/app-mustgather.md

 List of files by most recent timestamp for both nodeServer as well ZSS.
 ```
-nodeServer-<yyyy-mm-dd-hh-mm>.log
+appServer-<yyyy-mm-dd-hh-mm>.log
 zssServer-<yyyy-mm-dd-hh-mm>.log
 ```

 ## Error message codes
 It is advisable to look into log files for capturing error codes.
+Warning messages contain the word "WARN", and errors contain "CRITICAL"

 ## Javascript console output